 "It's hard enough for me to walk through this snow," he said.
 "There's hundreds of older nomes who'll never do it.
 And young ones, come to that.

 "So we've got to stay, just as Nisodemus wants," said Grimma.

 "Yes.
-Stay and hope. "
+Stay and hope.
+Perhaps the snow will be-"

 "We could make a run for the thickets or something," he said vaguely.